Storm Highway by Dan Robinson

 Editor/Photographer

 We finally have something on the horizon to watch!
 Both the GFS and the Euro model agree on at least two upper troughs swinging through the center of the USA beginning late next week.
-As it's shown, the first potential storm photography day afforded by the first wave would be in the Wednesday-Friday time frame, followed by a several-day down period before the second wave arrives (pictured below as depicted by the GFS model).
+As it's shown, the first potential storm chase day afforded by the first wave would be in the Wednesday-Friday time frame, followed by a several-day down period before the second wave arrives (pictured below as depicted by the GFS model).

 Right now these systems are shown to have the classic synoptic-scale ingredients we need for tornadoes (upper support, instability, dryline, directional shear, breakable cap), but in reality we will not have any real confidence until we get within 3 or 4 days.
 The models are simply not that trustworthy this far in advance.
 To complicate matters, both the Euro and GFS want to keep the troughs a little too far to the north for my liking, which could lead to moisture issues - particularly for the first wave.
 Regardless, I like what's being shown enough to bump up the probabilities for the first 2014 Great Plains trip happening either late next week or next weekend.